coherence-community/coherence-hibernate/README.md

 coherence-hibernate-integration
 ===============================

-Welcome to the Coherence Hibernate Integration
+Welcome to the Coherence Hibernate Integration project.